Macroscopic loops in the loop O(n) model via the XOR trick

 \subsection{Proofs of Corollaries \ref{cor:RSW} and \ref{cor:long-around-1}}

 Before we prove the remaining corollaries, we must address a technical point: we have not shown that there exists any translation-invariant Gibbs measure for the loop~$O(n)$ model.
-Such constructions usually follow by taking thermodynamic limit points of finite volume measures.
-However, in models with long-range interaction such as the loop O(n) model, it is theoretically possible for thermodynamic limit points to fail to have the Gibbs property.
+Usually, one constructs Gibbs measures by taking a (subsequential) thermodynamic limit of finite volume measures.
+However, since the loop~$O(n)$ model can have arbitrarily long range dependencies, it is theoretically possible for limiting measures not to satisfy the Gibbs property.
 For example, \cite{haggstrom1996random} shows that this occurs for the random-cluster measure on $d$-regular trees whenever $d \geq 3$ and $q>2$.

-Fortunately, this pathology can be ruled out in our setup, in which we examine the loop $O(n)$ model around a typical face.
+In the next proposition, we exclude such pathology.
 The proof relies on the uniqueness results of Burton and Keane \cite{BurKea89}.